skwp/dotfiles/README.md

  * Gundo - visualize your undos - pretty amazing plugin.
 Hit ,u with my keymappings to trigger it, very user friendly
  * slime - use ctrl-c,ctrl-c to send text to a running irb/pry/console.
 To start the console, you must use screen with a named session: "screen -S [name] [cmd]", ex: "screen -S pry pry"
  * vim-indent-guides - visual indent guides, off by default
+ * color_highlight - use :ColorCodes to see hex colors highlighted

 #### General enhancements that don't add new commands